wayne-kirk-schmidt/llm-notes/models/README.md

 Use this directory to:

-- compare models
+- Compare models
-- understand tradeoffs
+- Understand tradeoffs
-- map new models into the framework
+- Map new models into the framework

+---

+## Key Idea

+This is the **comparison and classification layer**.
+It connects theory to implementation.